4 Questions to Ask Your Infertility Specialist

 HSG: Ultrasound or X-ray scans of your reproductive organs are taken in this procedure.
 The doctor will inject dye/saline and air through your cervix, which will move up through your fallopian tubes.
 Your doctor can use this procedure to see if the tubes are obstructed.

 Laparoscopy: A thin tube connected with a tiny camera is inserted through a small cut around your belly button.
-This allows the doctor to examine the outside of your uterus, ovaries, and fallopian tubes for unusual growths.
+This allows the doctor to examine the outside of your uterus, ovaries, and fallopian tubes for unusual growth.
 The doctor can also determine the blockage status of your fallopian tubes.
 This can help remove scar tissue, treatment of endometriosis, the opening of clogged tubes, and removal of ovarian cysts.

 Hysteroscopy: During this treatment, your doctor inserts a hysteroscope through your cervix into your uterus.
 It is used to eliminate polyps and fibroid tumors, scar tissues, and open blocked tubes.